-- 2-day tour of northern Israel from Jerusalem, with accommodation in a traditional kibbutz
+- Take a 2-day guided tour of northern Israel

 What You Can Expect